Holidays can bring out the worst

 Consistently thoughtless people are not likely to change their behavior, so your best option is to adjust your own expectations.

 Don’t expect your brother, who hasn’t called all year, to visit mom for the holidays.
 Stop hoping that your sister, who’s always full of excuses why she can’t help care for dad, will come through in the end and help you prepare Thanksgiving dinner.

-So, Thanksgiving at her house has to be cancelled this year.
-Your dad will be understandably disappointed, but not as upset as he would be if he knew he wasn’t welcome at her table.
+Your dad will be disappointed, but not as upset as he would be if he knew he wasn’t welcome at your sister’s table.